 Corporate managers need real data to help them make choices that satisfy employees and spark innovation without imperiling profits.
 Are high-end chairs worth the cost?
 How does lighting influence productivity?
 Is it better to spend more on sit-stand desks or an inviting lounge space?
 Is the noise in your open plan just annoying, or is it driving your team straight into the arms of your competitor?
-New research has shown that good design is profoundly and quantitatively linked to the people issues – employee retention, engagement and productivity – that keep executives up at night.
+New research has shown that good office design is profoundly and quantitatively linked to the people issues – employee retention, engagement and productivity – that keep executives up at night.

 In a recent survey of 1206 office workers, only 54% rated themselves highly satisfied with their office space.
 (Highly satisfied = a score of just 6 or more out of 10) The relationship between workspace design and employee engagement speaks for itself:

 It’s true, the office environment speaks volumes about your organisation – it is the only real tangible evidence you have of your company culture in action and you can’t make a first impression twice.
-A high-performing workplaces has a demonstrable effect on people: The people you work with who in turn help your organisation achieve strategic goals; the people you want to hire into the business to bring new ideas to help it grow and develop and the people you work for – your clients – the people that buy your products and services.
+A high-performing workplace has a demonstrable effect on people: The people you work with who in turn help your organisation achieve strategic goals; the people you want to hire into the business to bring new ideas to help it grow and develop and the people you work for – your clients – the people that buy your products and services.

 Google, Facebook, Sky, Pixar, LinkedIn, AirBnB….they have all created workplaces that are uniquely designed for who they are and what they do.
 They have realised how office space can be used as a strategic lever to improve productivity, performance and provide competitive advantage.

 Whilst people do different jobs, they do similar activities and have similar needs from their office environment.
 People need to be able to communicate, to collaborate and have time and space to concentrate effectively in order to drive business growth forward.